bhosale2/bhosale2.github.io/_pages/press.md

 excerpt: "press"
 #last_modified_at: 2018-05-17T08:41:35-04:00
 ---
+Some tidbits of my research that received media attention:

 ### Why Birds Are The World's Best Engineers

-Some tidbits of my research receiving media attention...

 Research under the guidance of [Prof Gazzola](https://mattia-lab.com/), in collaboration with [Prof King](http://www.mbod-lab.com/) covered in ***New York Times***.